shoncore/WebFishingCove/README.md

 Cove is a implementation of the WebFishing network protocall in a CLI meaning it dosent require Godot or anything other than Steamworks!

 To run you must have Steam open and running and have WebFishing on that currently logged in steam account!

+and yes, i am well awear the code is hot garbage